fabricez/ms-identity-javascript-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\authConfig.json` file.
-1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Azure portal.
+1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Microsoft admin center.
-1. Find the key `tenantID` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `tenantID` and replace the existing value with your Microsoft Entra tenant/directory ID.
 1. Find the key `policyName` and replace the existing value with Enter_The_Your_policy_Name.

 ### Register the client app (msal-javascript-spa)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory B2C** service.
+1. Navigate to the [Microsoft admin center](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
     1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-javascript-spa`.